indigo-astronomy/indigosky/README.md

-Generate INDIGO Raspberry PI Image
+Generate INDIGO Sky Raspberry PI Image
 ==============

 Make sure you have installed required packages and docker as described in